Ecstasy Addiction Treatment

 - Strengthened feelings of connectedness with others

 - Loss of time

-Ecstasy is at most times taken with other drugs such as caffeine, ketamine, and cocaine.
-In addition, users may take multiple does of MDMA, which can seriously damage a user’s body.
+Ecstasy is at most times combined with other drugs such as caffeine, ketamine, and cocaine.
+In addition, users may take multiple doses of MDMA, which can seriously damage a user’s body.
 Extreme or high doses of the drug can affect the body’s ability to regulate temperature.
-This can result in organ failure, such as heart, kidney and liver.
+This can result in organ failure, such as heart, kidney and liver failure.
 In more severe cases, death has even occurred.

-Furthermore, because MDMA is known to lower a person’s inhibitions and create a sense of closeness with others, ecstasy users are more apt to have unprotected sex which can result in unwanted pregnancy and the contraction of sexually transmitted diseases, such as HIV/AIDS and hepatitis.
+Furthermore, because MDMA is known to lower a person’s inhibitions and create a sense of closeness with others, ecstasy users are more apt to have unprotected sex.
+This can result in unwanted pregnancy and the contraction of sexually transmitted diseases, such as HIV/AIDS and hepatitis.

 An individual can experience physical withdrawal symptoms that are usually uncomfortable, but highly unlikely to be life-threatening.
 On the other hand, MDMA can produce serious psychological withdrawal symptoms for an abuser of the drug.
 Attempting to quit “cold turkey” is strongly discouraged and seeking the aid of a medical and/or addictions professionals is imperative to a person’s health and safety.
 Some of the withdrawal symptoms you should be aware of include:

 - Change in self-perception

 Since MDMA is usually cut with other chemicals and/or drugs, it is difficult to determine how each person will react.
 This is also the case for the detox process.
 What one person experiences during withdrawal may be entirely different for another.

 - Dental issues produced by the grinding of teeth

 Clearbrook’s Ecstasy Addiction Treatment Program